bjornaa/ladim1/doc/source/postprocessing.rst

   ...
   pf = ParticleFile('ladim-output.nc')

+.. class:: ParticleFile(particle_file)

    It has the following **attributes**:

-nc
+  .. attribute:: nc

-  The underlying netCDF4 Dataset num_times
+     The underlying netCDF4 Dataset.

+  .. attribute:: num_times

-  Number of time frames in the file variables
+     Number of time frames in the file.

+  .. attribute:: variables

-  List of instance variables
+     List of instance variables.

-particle_variables
+  .. attribute:: particle_variables

-  List of particle variables
+     List of particle variables.

-And **methods**:

-time(n)
+  .. method:: time(n)

-  Timestamp (yyyy-mm-hh hh:mm:ss) of the n-th time frame particle_count(n)
+     Timestamp (yyyy-mm-hh hh:mm:ss) of the n-th time frame.

+  .. method:: particle_count(n)

-  Number of particles at n-th time frame position(n)
+     Number of particles at n-th time frame.

+  .. method:: position(n)

-  Position (X and Y) of particle-distibution at n-th time time
+     Position (X and Y) of particle-distibution at n-th time time.

 **Item notation** with pf as a ParticleFile instance: